 As it happens, I have a second—and third—connection to Hurston, apart from my status as a Columbia alumnus.
 Her hometown, Eatonville, Florida, lies not far from Gainesville, Florida, where I received my BA in anthropology.

 I first encountered Hurston, in the company of fellow anthropology undergrads, at Eatonville’s annual “ZORA!” festival.
-Hurton’s literary and anthropological work was largely forgotten until 1975, when Alice Walker wrote an article in Ms. Magazine, “In Search of Zora Neale Hurston,” that revived interest in her writing.
-Without Walker’s persistence, we all would have lost one of the great writers and personalities of the twentieth century.
+Hurton’s literary and anthropological work was largely forgotten until 1975, when Alice Walker wrote an article in Ms. Magazine, “Looking for Zora,” that revived interest in her writing.
+Without Walker’s persistence, we all would have lost one of the great writers and personalities of twentieth century America.

 Apart from her acclaimed novel, Their Eyes were Watching God, Zora Neale Hurston is most famous for a quote from her essay “How it Feels to be Colored Me”:

 Sometimes I feel discriminated against, but it does not make me angry.
 It merely astonishes me.
 How can any deny themselves the pleasure of my company?
 It’s beyond me.

 She wrote this essay in 1928, the same year she graduated from Barnard, having studied with Franz Boas, the “Father of American Anthropology” (she also studied with Ruth Benedict and was Margaret Mead’s classmate).
 As we approach the ninetieth anniversary of its publication, Hurston’s essay continues to speak to the complexity of being African-American in the U.S.—and does so with a style and subtlety that mark it as one of the great works of American essay writing.

 The popularity of the quote above risks oversimplifying Hurston’s views on race, but it accurately portrays her sense of humor, her love of life, and her determination.
 She opens her essay with a joke: